adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Conventional cell
 -----------------

-For any given cell and atoms conventional cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_conventional()`
+For any given cell and atoms, the conventional cell associated with them can be computed by the function :py:func:`wulfric.crystal.get_conventional()`

 Conventional cell might contain more than one lattice point or more than one copy of each unique atom.

 .. _user-guide_conventions_which-cell_choice_primitive-cell: